Our Refugee-Led & Grassroots Implementing Partners

 The Odessa Charity “Way Home”has supported socially vulnerable children, youth, and women in Ukraine since 1996.
 RPI equipped this humanitarian non-profit partner with a minibus and full support to evacuate over 2,000 civilians from the southern frontline of the war in Mykolaiv – Kherson.
 RPI is selling pottery made by displaced and vulnerable Ukrainian children to expand the Way Home’s art therapy and pottery classes to war-displaced mothers and GBV survivors with no other income.

-MAPSMulti Aid Programs (MAPS) was set-up in 2013 by a Syrian neurosurgeon and initially operated under the wings of several non-profit entities in Lebanon before securing its own NGO status in early 2015.
-MAPS has provided over 400,000 Syrian refugees in Bekaa Valley and Aarsal with non-formal education, health care, continuing education, community service, and relief items.
-The NGO has 220 Syrian staff working on its education programs.
-RPI is discussing future cooperation with the branch of MAPS that is registered in Bekaa, Lebanon.
-MAPS is also registered in Germany and receives funding from several other aid agencies.
+MAPSMulti Aid Programs (MAPS) was set-up by a Syrian neurosurgeon and initially operated under the wings of several non-profit entities in Lebanon before securing its own nonprofit status in 2016.
+MAPS has provided over 500,000 Syrian refugees and Lebanese in Bekaa Valley and Aarsal with non-formal education, health care, continuing education, community service, and relief items.
+This non-governmental organization has 220 Syrian staff working on its education programs.
+MAPS is registered in Lebanon, with a sister branch registered in Germany.

 Corporate Giving Suggestions